lavmeiker/capistrano-wpcli/README.md

 ### Vagrant

-If you are using another machine as a development server (Vagrant for example), you should define a `dev` role and indicate the path were the project lives on that server.
+If you are using another machine as a development server (Vagrant for example), you should define a `dev` role and indicate the path where the project lives on that server.
 This normally goes on `deploy.rb` file.
 Here's an example:

 `server "example.dev", user: 'vagrant', password: 'vagrant', roles: %w{dev}`